NEW UKVI REGULATIONS FROM 6TH APRIL 2015

 All candidates applying for UK should read the following link and note that Tier 4 student sponsor visas are usually unaffected by the changes.
 Candidates are responsible for checking with the relevant UK authorities before reserving a test.
 UKVI FAQ

-The General Training IELTS emphasises basic survival skills in a broad social and educational context.
-General Training is suitable for candidates who are going to English speaking countries to complete their secondary education, to undertake work experience or training programmes not at degree level, or for immigration purposes to Australia, Canada and New Zealand.
+The General Training IELTS emphasizes basic survival skills in a broad social and educational context.
+General Training is suitable for candidates who are going to English speaking countries to complete their secondary education, to undertake work experience or training programmers not at degree level, or for immigration purposes to Australia, Canada and New Zealand.

 The first three modules – Listening, Reading and Writing – must be completed in one day.
 The Speaking Module may be taken, at the discretion of the test center, in the period seven days before or after the other three modules.